-• Turn Signal On (with a continuous warning chime

-- Left Front Turn Signal Lamp Out (with a single chime) - Left Rear Turn Signal Lamp Out (with a single chime) - Right Front Turn Signal Lamp Out (with a single chime) - Right Rear Turn Signal Lamp Out (with a single chime) - RKE Battery Low (with a single chime) - Personal Settings Not Avail.
-Vehicle not in PARK (automatic transmission) or vehicle is in motion (manual transmission). - Door Ajar (with vehicle graphic showing which door is open.
+- Turn Signal On (with a continuous warning chime after 1 mile (1.6 km) of distance travelled) - Left Front Turn Signal Lamp Out (with a single chime) - Left Rear Turn Signal Lamp Out (with a single chime) - Right Front Turn Signal Lamp Out (with a single chime) - Right Rear Turn Signal Lamp Out (with a single chime) - RKE Battery Low (with a single chime)

+- Personal Settings Not Avail.
+Vehicle is not in PARK (automatic transmission), or vehicle is in motion (manual transmission). - Door Ajar (with vehicle graphic showing which door is open.
 A single chime sounds if the vehicle is in motion). - Doors Ajar (with vehicle graphic showing which doors are open.
-A single chime sounds if the vehicle is in motion).

-- Gate (with vehicle graphic showing the Liftgate open and A single chime )

-- Headlamps or Park Lamps On

-- Remote Start Aborted Door Ajar

-- Remote Start Aborted Hood Ajar

-- Remote Start Aborted L/Gate Ajar
+A single chime sounds if the vehicle is in motion). - Gate (with vehicle graphic showing the Liftgate open and a single chime) - Headlamps or Park Lamps On - Remote Start Aborted Door Ajar - Remote Start Aborted Hood Ajar - Remote Start Aborted L/Gate Ajar

 - Remote Start Aborted Fuel Low

 - Remote Start Aborted System Fault

 - Key In Ignition

 - Low Tire

 - Low Tire Pressure Display for Premium TPM System

 - Service TPM System